MenaceHecker/MenaceHecker/README.md

 # Hey there!
 I'm Tushar

-CS student at UGA who's obsessed with making computers do cool stuff (especially the AI kind).
+CS student (closing in on graduation) at UGA who's obsessed with making computers do cool stuff (especially the AI kind).
 When I'm not debugging at 2 AM or trying to come up with random, stupid ideas, I am probably thinking about how AI is taking over the world

 ## What I'm up to these days